Michael Kedman

-Michael Kedman (born 16 December 1996) is a professional footballer who plays as a defender for Stallion Laguna.
+Michael Kedman (born 16 December 1996) is a professional footballer who plays as a full-back or winger for Maharlika.
 Born in England, he represents the Trinidad and Tobago national team at international level.

 Club career

 As a youngster, Kedman played for Chelsea, West Ham United and Sheffield United.

 Kedman then started his journey abroad playing in Belgium, Trinidad & Tobago and Spain.
 In October 2019, he joined Gamma Ethniki side Zakynthos.
 In August 2020, he joined Icelandic side Fylkir.
 The following year, he returned to England to join National League South side Dartford, making his debut in September 2021 in an FA Cup.
 In April 2022, he returned to Iceland to join newly promoted side Þróttur Vogum.

 Following a short spell with AaB in Denmark, Kedman returned to England in October 2023 with National League South club Havant & Waterlooville.

 In February 2024 he moved to Folkestone Invicta before joining Connah's Quay Nomads in January 2025 after training with the club the previous month.

 On 14 September 2025, Kedman made his debut for Philippines Football League side Stallion Laguna.

+On 15 March 2026, Kedman debuted for TOPLYGA side Riteriai, coming on as a second-half substitute in a defeat against Panevėžys.

+On 26 August 2026, Kedman returned to the Philippines to sign for Maharlika.